 Still, it took several centuries for the culinary art of dim sum to develop.
-At one time it was considered inappropriate to combine tea with food: a famous 3rd-century Imperial physician claimed this would lead to excessive weight gain.
+At one time, it was considered inappropriate to combine tea with food: a famous third-century Imperial physician claimed this would lead to excessive weight gain.
 As tea's ability to aid in digestion and cleanse the palate became known, tea house proprietors began adding a variety of snacks, and the tradition of dim sum was born.

-Dim Sum: Chinese Brunch
+Dim Sum and Chinese Brunch

 Dim Sum Food

 Many of the dishes that compose a dim sum-inspired lunch are either steamed or deep-fried.
-Among the former, you'll find everything from steamed pork spareribs, char siu bao, steamed buns with roast pork), and har gaw (shrimp dumplings).
+Among the former, you'll find everything from steamed pork spareribs, char siu bao (steamed buns with roast pork), and har gaw (shrimp dumplings).
 Deep-fried treats include mini spring rolls and wu gok, a type of taro turnover.

-Ordering Dim Sum
+Ordering Dim Sum Dishes

-While it may not be evident in the hustle and bustle of the carts rolling by, there is a certain order to how dim sum is served: lighter, steamed dishes come first, followed by exotic items such as chicken's feet, then deep-fried dishes, and finally dessert.
+While it may not be evident in the hustle and bustle of the carts rolling by, there is a certain order to how dim sum is served.
+Lighter, steamed dishes come first, followed by items such as chicken's feet, then deep-fried dishes, and finally dessert.

 Today, most restaurants have dispensed with the cart system.
-Instead, when you are first seated the waitress will hand you a menu and you use a pencil to mark off which items you want and the number of orders.
+Instead, when you are first seated, the waitress will hand you a menu and you use a pencil to mark off which items you want and the number of orders.
 The food is still served at the table in steamer baskets to keep it warm.

 If you're looking to have a romantic lunch, a dim sum restaurant probably isn't the best choice.
 First off, the atmosphere is hardly conducive to romance, what with the clattering of trays, people calling out their orders, and large groups of people talking at each table.

 For the novice, the noisy atmosphere in a dim sum restaurant can take a bit of getting used to.
 It's a great way to sample a variety of intriguing tastes and flavors.
 Somehow, the typical Sunday brunch can’t match the culinary appeal of Chinese dim sum.